SatoshiAndKin/argobytes-contracts/README.md

 A common pattern will be sending one setup transaction that calls `approve` on an ERC-20 token for the proxy.
 Then sending a second transaction that calls the Proxy's `execute` function with another contract's address and calldata.
 The other contract will then transfer that ERC-20 token to make money somehow, and then return the proceeds to the owner.

-If the owner of the proxy is a smart contract, then very powerful security should be possible.
+If the owner of the proxy is a smart contract like [Compound's Timelock](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Timelock.sol), then very powerful security should be possible.

 ## ArgobytesFlashBorrower